Police Powers: Stops and Searches

 In some situations they may also have the right to search your car for the same reasons.

 If you are being arrested for a recent sexual assault, they may have the right to swab parts of your body, including your penis.

 If they have reasonable grounds to believe you have evidence in your body that relates to the crime they are arresting you for, they can confine you in a way that enables them to recover the evidence.
 For example, this might happen if they believe you swallowed illegal drugs that you were smuggling.

 The police may have the right to search your cell phone when they are arresting you.
 This is more likely the case if you are being arrested for a serious offence, for example, drug trafficking or a crime of violence.
 But they can search for additional evidence only when searching promptly is important to their investigation.
 They do not usually have the right to look at everything on your phone.

 Consenting to a search

-The police can also search if you give them "informed consent".
+The police can also search you if you give them "informed consent".
 This means you understand the possible consequences of the search and you agree to let them search you.
 The search must be limited to what you have consented to.
 The police must tell you the reasons why they want to search.
 But when they ask for your consent, the police only have to give the reasons they know about at the time.